 But ptaquiloside has three properties that are of interest to us:

 - First, it is not actually a carcinogen, according to the latest research.
 But it is volatile, and likes to react in alkaline environments to create what is now suspected of being the true carcinogen, a substance called dienone.
 This is why drinking milk from animals that have been eating a lot of fiddlehead fronds is a very bad idea; milk, and the healthy stomach of a ruminant, is basic enough to cause the ptaquiloside to transform into dienone.

 - Second, ptaquiloside is water soluble.
 That means if you soak bracken fiddleheads in cool water (cool to keep them crunchy), and change that water every so often, you will greatly reduce the level of this nasty substance in the fiddlehead; the Japanese often eat bracken this way.

 - Third, ptaquiloside is notoriously volatile at normal temperatures.
 The pure stuff degenerates at room temperature, which is why the scientists doing the rat studies store their ptaquiloside at -20 degrees Celsius.
 Once exposed to boiling temperatures, the carcinogen denatures almost completely.
-Salt and baking soda increase this effect.
+Salt increases this effect.